-Let’s cut to the chase.
+Let’s get straight to the point.
 You’re reading this because you’re a stay-at-home mom and you want a work-from-home job.

 Perhaps you’ve been thinking about getting an online job for a while, something that is flexible and pays well.
 You might’ve been approached by people with various “business opportunities” that turn out to be nothing but a huge money-suck and maybe you’re starting to feel like legitimate stay-at-home mom jobs just don’t exist.